Work Here?

 2016

 Oishii produces and distributes non-genetically modified (non-GMO) berries using indoor farming techniques.
-This method allows the company to grow berries in controlled environments, ensuring they remain non-GMO and earning them the Butterfly Seal from the Non-GMO Project.
-Their product line includes the Omakase Berry, favored by chefs, and the Koyo Berry, which is marketed for families.
-Oishii targets health-conscious consumers and has established a retail partnership with Whole Foods Market, making their berries available in select locations in New York City, New Jersey, Connecticut, D.C., and recently expanded to New England.
-Unlike many competitors, Oishii focuses on non-GMO products and indoor farming, which sets them apart in the food industry.
+This method allows the company to grow berries in controlled environments, ensuring they do not require genetic modifications.
+Oishii's product line includes the Omakase Berry, favored by chefs, and the Koyo Berry, which is marketed for families.
+The company has gained recognition for its commitment to clean food, receiving the Butterfly Seal from the Non-GMO Project.
+Oishii primarily targets health-conscious consumers and has established retail partnerships, notably with Whole Foods Market, to make its berries available in select locations across New York City, New Jersey, Connecticut, D.C., and recently expanded into New England.
+Unlike many competitors, Oishii focuses on non-GMO products and indoor farming, which sets it apart in the food industry.
 The company's goal is to provide a year-round source of fresh, non-GMO berries to consumers.

 Help us improve and share your feedback!
 Did you find this helpful?